UriTabic/Trivia-Game/README.md

 ## Introduction
 **Magshimim 2nd year final project by Uri Tabic and Roy Lamberg Liany**.
 Trivia Game is an online multiplayer trivia game that allows users to play trivia games from different computers.
-The game includes server and client components, enabling players to connect over a network.
+The game includes server and client components, enabling players to connect over a network.</br>This project has been copied from gitlab, so there is no Branches and commit history.

 ## Table of Contents
 - [Installation](#installation)